BLOG

 Jura

-The cool-climate Jura region in the east of France produces unusual and underrated wines that are very rewarding.
+The cool-climate Jura region in the east of France produces unusual and underrated wines that are very rewarding, and pair beautifully with gourmet cheeses.
 Chardonnay and Savagnin dominate the distinctive whites in this region, with the unique oxidised wine called Vin Jaune – aged under a layer of yeast – a must-try for sherry aficionados.
 The reds from Jura are made primarily from Poulsard, Trousseau and Pinot Noir, with rustic and earthy qualities.

 Uniform rows of grapevines in France with a hilltop town in the background